epvario/.github/profile/README.md

   - if a shutdown will be initiated in this state, the screen will be cleared

 #### Troubleshooting & Updating:
+- hard reset:
   - press and hold the power and volume up button for 15 seconds to perform a hard reset if necessary
+- firmware upgrade:
   - when turned off, press and hold the power button and volume up button for 5 seconds to enter flashing/bootsel mode.
   - a mass storage device does now appear when plugged into a computer or phone, copy a firmware.uf2 file here to upgrade your device

 #### ... coming soon: